Production of the James Bond films: Cancelled sequel and reboot

 Schwartzman had the option to license the film rights for a sequel to Never Say Never Again from McClory for $5 million.
-McClory even announced the planned next film S.P.E.C.T.R.E in February 1984 with a full page advertisement in Screen International.
+McClory even announced the planned next film S.P.E.C.T.R.E in February 1984 with a full-page advertisement in Screen International.
 However, Schwartzman decided against producing a second film when Sean Connery refused to work with him again as Bond.

 McClory attempted to produce another Thunderball adaptation as Warhead 2000 AD following the success of GoldenEye in 1995.
 Liam Neeson and Timothy Dalton were considered for 007, while Roland Emmerich and Dean Devlin were developing the film at Columbia Pictures.
 MGM launched a $25 million lawsuit against Sony, and McClory claimed a portion of the $3 billion profits from the Bond series.
 After a prolonged lawsuit, Sony backed down, and McClory eventually exhausted all legal avenues to pursue.
 As part of the settlement, MGM paid $10 million for the rights to Casino Royale, which had come into Sony's possession.

 Lisa Osborne (2012)

 Happy and Glorious (2012)

 Daniel Craig played Bond in a short film, Happy and Glorious, produced by Lisa Osborne for the BBC and directed by Danny Boyle as part of the opening ceremony of the 2012 Summer Olympics in London.
 In the film Bond is summoned to Buckingham Palace by Queen Elizabeth II—played by herself—and escorts her by helicopter to the Olympic Stadium, where they both jump from the helicopter into the stadium with Union Flag parachutes.

 For the parachute jump, Bond and the Queen were played respectively by BASE jumpers and stuntmen Mark Sutton and Gary Connery.
-After the film was shown, the Queen entered the stadium via conventional means and formally opened the Games.
+After the film was shown, the Queen entered the stadium via conventional means in the same outfit and formally opened the Games.